samuel-jimenez/GramEditor/docs/src/tasks.md

 # Tasks

-Tehanu supports ways to spawn (and rerun) commands using its integrated terminal to output the results.
-These commands can read a limited subset of Tehanu state (such as a path to the file currently being edited or selected text).
+Gram supports ways to spawn (and rerun) commands using its integrated terminal to output the results.
+These commands can read a limited subset of Gram state (such as a path to the file currently being edited or selected text).

 ```json [tasks]
 [